GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ]
 ```

-Since the edge Envoy proxies only to localhost, we can use a static single-member cluster.
+Since the edge Envoy proxies only to localhost, it's easiest to use a static single-member cluster.

 All the changes to the Flask side of the world can be found in the `usersvc2` directory, which is literally a copy of the `usersvc` directory with the changes above applied (and it tags its image `usersvc:step2` instead of `usersvc:step1`).
-We need to drop the old `usersvc` and bring up the new one:
+You need to drop the old `usersvc` and bring up the new one:

 ```
-bash down.sh usersvc
+sh down.sh usersvc
-bash up.sh usersvc2
+sh up.sh usersvc2
 ```

 ## Second Test!